Leadership

 Prior to ordination, Allie worked as PA to a vicar and before that, held a variety of retail management positions.
 She trained at Ripon College, Cuddesdon, and served her curacy in Salisbury Diocese.

-Archdeacon of Rochester, the Venerable Andy Wooding Jones
+Archdeacon of Rochester, the Venerable Sandra McCalla

 Area deans